Lillian Vanous Nutt Room

 Exhibits in the Greenfield Library

-Congratulations to both awardees.
-We invite you to visit during the library’s regular opening hours to see titles from these collections, and the authors’ submitted essays.
-In support of these collections, we are also featuring poetry and speculative fiction from the E. Barrett Prettyman collection.
-This exhibit is on view in the library’s Nutt Room from February 17 to May 1, 2025.
+In support of this exhibit, we are also featuring books about art from the E. Barrett Prettyman collection.
+This exhibit is on view in the library’s Nutt Room from May 3rd to August 15, 2025.

 Bibliophile: Inscribed Books from the E. Barrett Prettyman, Jr. Collection